tamagui/tamagui/next.md

   - also aligns with stylex

 - 1.0
-  - dialog fieldset horizontal + label press to focus
   - another couple passes over style system to reduce work and size
   - cache at variant level (?)
-  - add _isExtracted via compiler (non-flat) to indicate no need to runtime merge defaultprops?
   - FAQ
   - document .extractable
   - switch focusstyle on prod